DYNIO1999/2D-Platformer/README.md

 - Implement 2D Renderer
     - Abstraction:
         - OpenGL buffers
+            -Think how to calculate stride and stuff with DSA OpenGL
         - Shaders
     - Architecture
     - Minimize the number of drawing calls